 Who I Chose To Insure With

-The main decision for me came down to EMD and UK Active.
-With UK Active I know what I’m getting as it’s the same policy as I had with REPs.
+The main decision for me came down to EMD and UK Coaching.
+With UK Coaching I know what I’m getting as it’s the same policy as I had with REPs.
 With EMD I would get membership of their organisation as well as insurance cover.

 However, I found the information on the EMD website very vague.
 I signed up for an account thinking they would detail the insurance cover but in fact there was no more information that I could find.

 I did hear directly from EMD and was provided with some clarification which I have edited into the post.